MaxITService/OneClickPrompts/README.md

 If anything doesn’t work, try reloading the browser.
 For persistent issues, reach out for support.
 The extension is designed to leave no trace upon uninstall.

 ## License
-**Do whatever you like** – just link back to me as the original author.
+**Do whatever you like** – just link back to me and possibly to a Chrome Web Store.

 ---